jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 ![](/assets/2022/06/JMC_Profile_noLoop.png)

 The method is almost 50 lines long, but we have only the first line in almost all samples.
-As there is no debug information generated (no safepoint) for the whole method, except at the entry.
-What we would expect in that case is a uniform distribution of the samples across all the lines of the method.
+There is no debug information generated (no safepoint) for the whole method, except at the entry.
+What we would have expected in that case is a uniform distribution of the samples across all the lines of the method.
 But instead, when samples are taken, the nearest safepoint is found and symbol are resolved with debug information associated with it.

 Let's try another example with loops now: